polarityio/ldap/README.md

 ### LDAP Server URL

-*Admin Only Setting*
+*Admin Only Setting* | *Changes Require Integration Restart*

 URL for your LDAP server.
 This setting must be configured as an **admin-only setting** (i.e., each user cannot set their own value).
+In addition, if you modify this value, you will need to restart the integration to ensure the connection pool is recreated.

 For example: